Salvo-32/IoT-FirstIndividualAssignment/README.md

 To develop the software needed to manage and process all the data of the infrastructure, the STM board relies on the **RIOT operating system**.
 [RIOT](https://www.riot-os.org/)  is a free, open source operating system developed by a grassroots community gathering companies, academia, and hobbyists, distributed all around the world.
 RIOT supports most low-power IoT devices and microcontroller architectures (32-bit, 16-bit, 8-bit).
 RIOT aims to implement all relevant open standards supporting an Internet of Things that is connected, secure, durable & privacy-friendly.

+### Electrical circuit
+The following picture shows how to connect all the above-mentioned components, using a breadboard and wires.
+Please, you have to follow the same pins of the nucleo board to get working circuit!
+[HenhouseCircuit](Picture/Circuit.jpg)

 ## What are the connected components, the protocols to connect them and the overall IoT architecture?
 ### Network diagram (Physical devices and Protocols)